actions/setup-go/README.md

 For more information about semantic versioning, please refer to [semver](https://github.com/npm/node-semver) documentation.

+The action can also utilize a [`.tool-versions` file](https://asdf-vm.com/manage/configuration.html#tool-versions) if `go-version` is not specified (`go-version` will take precedence over any `.tool-versions` specified).
+If the `. tool-versions` is not in the project root, you can specify its location via the `tool-version-file` input.

 ## Using `setup-go` on GHES

 `setup-go` comes pre-installed on the appliance with GHES if Actions is enabled.
 When dynamically downloading Go